Sezguin/VanillaPlus/README.md

 ### Installing the Resource Pack

+**On second thought, the default resource pack looks better.
+But continue if you want to try this anyway.**

 1. Similar to the shaderpacks, there is a `Resourcepacks` folder in the repository you downloaded.
 Copy that `Simplista.zip` file and paste it in the `resourcepacks` folder in your `.minecraft` installation.

 ### First Time Launch and Configuration